Cintia Rodríguez

-Cintia Rodríguez Rodríguez (born November 16, 1994) is a retired Spanish artistic gymnast.
+Cintia Rodríguez Rodríguez (born 16 November 1994) is a retired Spanish artistic gymnast.
 She helped Spain qualify a women's team for the 2020 Summer Olympics through her performances at the 2019 World Artistic Gymnastics Championships, marking the first time Spain have sent a women's team since Athens 2004.

-Rodriguez was part of the Spanish team that won the bronze medal at the 2018 Mediterranean Games.
+Rodríguez was part of the Spanish team that won the bronze medal at the 2018 Mediterranean Games.
 She also won an individual bronze medal on the floor exercise.

 Personal life

-Rodriguez was born in Inca, Mallorca, and took up gymnastics at age 3, inspired by her sister.
+Rodríguez was born in Inca, Mallorca, and took up gymnastics at age 3, inspired by her sister.
 Rodriguez studies criminology through the National University of Distance Education.
 She enjoys cycling in her free time and is a fan of road bicycle racing.
 She speaks Catalan, English and Italian in addition to Spanish.

 Career

 2010–2012

-Rodriguez represented Spain at the 2010 World Championships in Rotterdam, Netherlands, but did not make any finals.
+Rodríguez represented Spain at the 2010 World Championships in Rotterdam, Netherlands, but did not make any finals.

 In 2011, she placed seventh in the all-around at the Spanish National Championships.
 Later that year, she competed at the Spain vs Italy Friendly, placing first with the Spanish team and finishing seventh in the all-around with the score of 53.100.

 2013–2016

-Rodriguez competed at the 2013 World Championships in Antwerp, Belgium.
+Rodríguez competed at the 2013 World Championships in Antwerp, Belgium.
 She placed 44th in qualifications with the all-around score of 50.266.

-In 2014, Rodriguez won the bronze medal in the all-around at the Spanish National Championships behind Roxana Popa and Maria Paula Vargas.
+In 2014, Rodríguez won the bronze medal in the all-around at the Spanish National Championships behind Roxana Popa and Maria Paula Vargas.
 She also won the gold medal on the balance beam at the 2014 Spanish Cup and placed second in the all-around.
 She competed with the Spanish team at the 2014 World Championships in Nanning, China.